SelasiEtch/MPPT_Comparison_Final/docs/report.md

 Results:

 Seen in Figure 3, we test the accuracy of the neural network irradiance estimates on I-V curves that we were able to generate from datasheet values of our panel modules through Simulink’s SimScape PV Array Block.
 While not exact (we see about a 14% error), the irradiance estimates are in proximity to the actual values of irradiance for each I-V curve.
-Irradiance Estimator Test Video: (https://www.youtube.com/shorts/F8F-q0dnJ0A)
+<a href="https://www.youtube.com/shorts/F8F-q0dnJ0A"> Irradiance Estimator Test Video </a>.

 <img src="https://raw.githubusercontent.com/SelasiEtch/MPPT_Comparison_Final/main/docs/media/Figure_3.png" alt="https://raw.githubusercontent.com/SelasiEtch/MPPT_Comparison_Final/main/docs/media/Figure_3.png">